 At the southern tip of the Earth, south of Indonesia is the Commonwealth of Australia, the sixth-largest country (island) in the world, with an area of 7,686,850 sq km and a population of 21,515,754 (2010 estimate).
 It consists of the Australian continent, Tasmania and numerous other islands and, for at least 40,000 years before European colonization in the late 18th century, was inhabited by Indigenous Australians.

 In such a remote and large area as Australia, it is challenging to choose where to go and what to do, especially if you are there for a short time.
-We have selected some of its most important sights, and we present them to you:
+We have selected some of its most important sights for travel lovers, and we present them to you:

 For most, it is the main entry point to Australia and has many exciting places and attractions, such as the Opera House, Darling Harbor with the aquarium, many shopping malls, museums, and much more.
 It is also worth a visit to the other side of the bay, where you will see the zoo and the beautiful Manly beach.
 Visit the Sydney Tower in the city centre to admire the spectacular view from above.
 The Blue Mountains offer a beautiful panorama of the valley, while Sydney’s nightlife is one of the liveliest in Australia.
 You will enjoy the stunning light and music scenery if you visit the city during the Vivid Sydney Festival (late May-early June).